tiny-pilot/ansible-role-nginx/README.md

 MIT / BSD

-## Author Information
+## Acknowledgements

-This role was created in 2014 by [Jeff Geerling](https://www.jeffgeerling.com/), author of [Ansible for DevOps](https://www.ansiblefordevops.com/).
+This role was forked from [geerlingguy/ansible-role-nginx](https://github.com/geerlingguy/ansible-role-nginx).